Learning German with cartoons is an obvious and wonderful choice for beginners.

 Episodes cover very elementary topics like Trotro cleaning up his room, making soup and learning to read.
 The clips are short in nature and slow paced, with easily digestible dialogue.

-So there you have it—ten examples of great animation to get you started on your subtitle free language learning journey.
+So there you have it, 10 examples of great animation to more you forward in your language learning journey.
 It’ll be hard at first, but don’t give up.